-Hope everything is smooth so far in your Helium network construction and HNT mining.
+Hope everything is smooth so far in your Helium network construction and HNT business.
 As the Helium network expands when more and more hotspots are deployed around the world, people might see their HNT earnings decline from time to time.

 Deploy the Hotspots at Crowded Place